2018 REGISTRATION IS OPEN!

-Join us for this three-day summer institute on the beautiful Baylor University campus as we look carefully and thoughtfully at strategies that help students become more engaged, attentive, and critical readers and writers.
+Join us July 24-26 for this summer literacy institute on the beautiful Baylor University campus as we look carefully and thoughtfully at strategies that help students become more engaged, attentive, and critical readers and writers.
 Led by an internationally-known faculty, this institute offers you and colleagues a way to look deeply at classroom practices that make a difference.

 What Will I Learn?